thisisevilevil/evilevil365/_drafts/2024-04-01-GettingStarted-With-EPM.md

 ### Craft elevation rule to allow Adobe Reader using Signing Certificate
 In our elevation rule for 7zip, we used a file hash for detection.
 Now we are going to create an elevation rule using a signing certificate instead.
 Using a signing certificate adds an extra layer of security, as it will reference a Windows API to verify the certificate validity and revocation status.
 Let's say we allowed Adobe Reader to be elevated, using a certificate.
 But after 1 week, Adobe decides to revoke the certificate for security reasons.
-That will prevent any further elevations using EPM for any elevation rules that uses that signing certificate, until both the executeable and the certificate is replaced..
+That will prevent any further elevations using EPM for any elevation rules that uses that signing certificate, until both the executable and the certificate is replaced..

-But how do we know if an executeable is signed?
+But how do we know if an executable is signed?
 Simply right click the file and press properties.
 If a "Digital Signatures" tab is present, the file is signed.
 Next up, is to validate if it's signed by a valid certificate.
 Press the "Details" button.
 First to check is the "Digital signature information" if it's ok.
 Next up is the validity period by pressing "View Certificate".
 In the below example you can see I have downloaded an english version of adobe reader where everything looks ok.

 ![EPM](/_posts/Images/2024-04-01-GettingStarted-With-EPM/EPM-ElevationRules-Adobe-1.png?raw=true "Adobe Reader File information")